6502ts/6502.ts/README.md

  * Minor horizontal positioning issues in a handful of games
  * Undocumented opcodes --- none are implemented yet
  * Homebrew bankswitching schemes are not implemented yet.
+ * Vsync issues.
+Frame detection still has a lot of room for improvement, and some games that handle vblank / vsync poorly will flicker or have their screen shifted vertically.

 #### Running